nikiforov-alexander/pt10-home-automation-spring-rest-api/README.md

     field for fellow developers who will use your API that explain that the value should represent either square meters or square footage depending on your units of measure.
+* [10.] (#task-10)
+    Add a search resource that provides the ability to find Devices based on a partial name.
     <hr>

 <!--Links-->